1933 United Airlines Boeing 247 Mid-air Explosion

 Dr. Carl Davis of the Porter County coroner's office and experts from the Crime Detection Laboratory at Northwestern University examined evidence from the crash and concluded that it was caused by a bomb, with nitroglycerin as the probable explosive.
 One of the passengers was seen carrying a brown package onto the aircraft in Newark, but investigators found the package amidst the wreckage and ruled it out as the source of the explosion.
 Investigators found a rifle in the wreckage, but they determined that a passenger carried it aboard as luggage, as he was en route to a shoot at Chicago's North Shore Gun Club.
 No suspect was ever identified in this incident and it remains unsolved.

-Pilot Captain Terrant, his co-pilot, stewardess Alice Scribner, and all four passengers were killed.
+Pilot Captain Terrant, co-pilot A.T.
+Ruby, stewardess Alice Scribner, and all four passengers were killed.
 Scribner was the first United stewardess to be killed in an aircraft crash.

 See also